 Blundell’s School Observatory [BSO] (1985- ), Blundell’s Prep School, Blundell’s Road, Tiverton, equipped with 8-inch reflector (c.1910) found at the school and now housed in a run-off shed observatory on the premises.
 The instrument and others are used at used by the school in conjunction with the Tiverton Astronomical Society.

-Ellis Observatory, (fl.
-1853), 200 High Street, Exeter, established on the upper floor of Messrs Ellis and Son ( 20-inch transit instrument and meteorological instruments (Lee 1853).
+Ellis’s Observatory [EOE] (fl.
+1853), 200 High Street, Exeter, established by H.S.
+Ellis on the upper floor of Messrs Ellis and Son.
+It housed a 20-inch transit instrument with regulator clock and various meteorological instruments (Lee 1853).

-Several telescopes (esp.
+Norman Lockyer Observatory [NLO] (1920- ), Salcombe Hill Road, Sidmouth (EX10 0QY), established originally as the Hill Observatory by Sir Norman Lockyer, later part of Exeter University and then an educational trust.
+It houses several telescopes (esp.
 Victorian refractors); planetarium; amateur radio station; meteorological station.
 Owned by the East Devon District Council and operated by the NLO Society.
 Programme of public open afternoons and evenings.
 Group visits by arrangement.
 Educational courses.
 Founded in 1920 as the Hill Observatory by Sir Norman Lockyer, (Stroobant 1931).